honeybadger26/otree_rule-following-as-signal/README.md

 # Todo - Simon

 - Payment Info program
 	- Earnings are reported in Euros.
 [TH: This seems to be encoded in a variable that I don't know how to fix.]
+[Simon: I believe the variables is `REAL_WORLD_CURRENCY_CODE` in `settings.py`.
+Currently, I have it set to AUD]
 	- What variable(s) determine the round(s) that are paid?
 I'd like to be able to explain on the payment info page which round was selected to be paid.
+		- These variables are now available using `session.vars.rfas_payed_round1` and `session.vars.rfas_payed_round2`.
+I've added a paragraph on the payment info page showing how to use them so edit this as you see fit.
+Adding this means that you now cannot run Payment Info by itself on the server page (since it now relies on the RFAS task being completed)
 - Replace SVO program
 	- Instead of the SVO program, participants are to be given a couple of questionnaries.
 See file "new_questions.md".
 Suggested program titles are in the file.